About

 “There was filed in the Supreme Court yesterday a report of . . .
 Commissioners of Appraisement and Condemnation appointed to value and condemn the property to be acquired by the city for a park between First and Second Avenues, Thirty-fifth and Thirty-sixth Streets . . .
 The amount claimed by the property owners was $1,400,000.
 The valuation of the property as estimated by the city experts was $900,000, and the amount awarded by the commissioners is $1,028,000.”

-A journey through the park’s history is presented through images and publication excerpts on this page and this site’s History, Events, Garden, Playground, Field, Basketball, Handball, Pickleball, Permits, Building, Wildlife, Swish and Posts pages.
+A journey through the park’s history is presented through images and publication excerpts on this and other pages on this site, including on the History, Events, Garden, Playground, Field, Basketball, Handball, Pickleball, Permits, Building, Wildlife and Swish pages.